rancher/elemental/docs/customizing.md

 bash elemental-iso-build CONFIG_FILE
 ```

-Where CONFIG_FILE is path to the configuration file including the registration data to register against the
+Where CONFIG_FILE is the path to the configuration file including the registration data to register against the
 Rancher management cluster.